|

 Assistant U.S. Attorney Christopher S. Hess of the U.S. Attorney’s Office in Asheville handled the case involving Peak.

-Court records and criminal proceedings showed that Peak, while incarcerated in the Georgia Department of Corrections, conspired with Zachery Micah Rice and others from 2021 to 2023 to distribute methamphetamine and fentanyl in Buncombe, Henderson and Transylvania Counties and elsewhere, federal prosecutors said.
+Court records and criminal proceedings showed that while incarcerated in the Georgia Department of Corrections, Peak conspired with Zachery Micah Rice and others from 2021 to 2023 to distribute methamphetamine and fentanyl in Buncombe, Henderson and Transylvania counties and elsewhere, federal prosecutors said.

-Peak, using contraband phones, worked with his Atlanta-based supplier to arrange bulk drug purchases and coordinated with Rice to arrange the pickups.
+Using contraband phones, Peak worked with his Atlanta-based supplier to arrange bulk drug purchases and coordinated with Rice to arrange the pickups, the evidence showed.
 Rice then transported the drugs back to Western North Carolina for further distribution through a local network of traffickers and dealers.
+Rice was sentenced in May to more than 28 years in prison for his role in the conspiracy.